Pages

 Since

-Since he has
+Since he has long hair, he

 wears a ponytail.